dm5tt/LD1125H_ReverseEngineering/README.md

 * Spit out the ADC signal (How fast?)
 * Writing a basic Python application so I can play around with the signal

-I will not get too deep this application because not having separate  I/Q signals makes this board a dead end for the most radar applications.